 Bob Cook Memorial Mt.
 Evans Hill Climb

-The starting point in Idaho Springs is about 45 minutes east of Summit County, and if you fancy yourself a climber, this is one of the “Big Kahunas” of Hill Climbs.
-It’s a 6,630′ of climb from an elevation of 7,500′ all the way up to 14,130.’
-Climbing between 12,000′ and 14,000′ is dramatically different than climbing from 10,000′ to 12,000′ and consequently has been designated the Colorado State Hill Climb Championship for Senior Men, Women and Junior Men/Women 17-18.
+The starting point in Idaho Springs is about 45 minutes east of Summit County, and if you fancy yourself a climber, this is one of the “Big Kahunas” of hill climbs.
+It’s a 6,630 ft climb from an elevation of 7,500 ft all the way up to 14,130 ft.
+Climbing between 12,000 and 14,000 ft is dramatically different than climbing from 10,000 to 12,000 ft!

-Think about it – when else will you have the opportunity to climb a 14’er and have full support?
-There is mechanical support at the Start and on the Summit; there is neutral support on the route; there is a feed zone with people handing you hydration and nutrition; your clothing bag is brought to the Summit and there is a ride down if you aren’t comfortable descending.
-And there is a rocking party at the bottom to celebrate!
+There’s mechanical support at the Start and on the Summit, neutral support on the route, and a feed zone with people handing you hydration and nutrition.
+Your clothing bag is even brought to the Summit for you.
+Complete with a party at the bottom to celebrate!

 The Mt.
-Evan Hill Climb has professional cyclists that race in the Tour de France and the USA Pro Cycling Challenge.
-You have the opportunity to race on the same course as those that have made it to the highest level of cycling—where Colorado USAC licensed bicyclists compete for the Colorado State Hill Climb Championships for Masters and Seniors, Men and Women!
+Evans Hill Climb has professional bicyclists that race in the Tour de France and the USA Pro Cycling Challenge.
+Participants race on the same course as those that have made it to the highest level of cycling—where Colorado USAC licensed bicyclists compete for the Colorado State Hill Climb Championships for Masters and Seniors, Men and Women!